rkprojects/cloud-iot-ota-with-nrf52/README.md

 Any nRF52840 based custom board or Nordic Semiconductor's offical [nRF52840 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK) will work.
 The project uses only two UARTE instances: one for debug output on usb to serial converter and second one for AT modem.
 For UART, only the Tx,Rx pins are used, no hardware flow control.

-This project on my simple custom board based on EBYTE E73-2G4M08S1C module + pyOCD + any [CMSIS-DAP Debug Unit](https://github.com/rkprojects/openlink-v1-cmsis-dap) + Ubuntu 16.04 LTS.
+This project is tested on my simple custom board based on EBYTE E73-2G4M08S1C module + pyOCD + any [CMSIS-DAP Debug Unit](https://github.com/rkprojects/openlink-v1-cmsis-dap) + Ubuntu 16.04 LTS.
 If you are also going to use EBYTE module then please note that it is locked by default and should be unlocked with either openocd or (nrfjprog + jlink).

 # Get Source Code